1870332922/CUCoreLib.KrokMP.SaveHotfix/README.md

 ---

 ## English

+The issue fixed by this mod has already been resolved in **CUCoreLib 1.0.4-Beta**.
+Please update **CUCoreLib** instead of using this mod.

 A compatibility hotfix that prevents CUCoreLib from corrupting or mixing KrokMP multiplayer inventories while preserving the loading of CUCoreLib-based custom items.